StackItHQ/stackit-hiring-assignment-Nav1203/README.md

 Feel free to check the discussions tab, you might get something of help there.
 Check out that tab before reaching out to us.
 Also, did you know, the internet is a great place to explore 😛

 ## Developer's Section
-*Add your video here, and your approach to the problem (optional).
-Leave some comments for us here if you want, we will be reading this :)*

 https://github.com/StackItHQ/stackit-hiring-assignment-Nav1203/assets/99076767/61890ab4-27e6-404c-8904-67f7d336901c